What is Visceral Manipulation?

 What do I wear?

 Most viceral manipulation work is preformed with direct contact with the skin of the abdomen.
-You can wear underwear or shorts and a bra (for women).
+You can wear underwear or shorts and a bra (for female identifying people).
 Since you will be moving around, please chose clothing that allow you to move and maintain your modesty.

 Visceral Manipulation can help with the following conditions: